 Bosnia created danger for the first time in the game only 32 minutes into the game, as Edin Dzeko’s header bounced off the ground before hitting the bar, but the Manchester City forward was offside.
 But four minutes before the break, the visitors managed to pull one back, as Coentrao was penalised for a handball inside the box.
 Dzeko made no mistake from the spot and gave his side a considerable boost as the teams returned to the dressing rooms.

 Portugal came back strongly and restored a two-goal lead just eight minutes into the second half.
 The Seleccao hit Bosnia on the break as Joao Moutinho sent a through ball to Ronaldo, who rounded the keeper before slotting into an empty net.
 As the hosts celebrated the goal, Senad Lulic was two yellow cards in quick succession for dissent.

 In the 60th minute, the hosts had penalty claims waved away by the referee as Sasa Papac appeared to have handed the ball after Ronaldo had tried to lift it over the defender.

 Paulo Bento’s men went close to scoring their fourth of the night just moments later, but Begovic denied Coentrao's header with a stunning save.
 Bosnia then reduced the deficit on 65 minutes through Emir Spahic, who slotted home from close range after a Darko Maletic pass from the left.

-The home crowd wanted more goals before the end of the match, and their team managed to find two more.
-In the 80th minute, Miguel Veloso sent a free kick into the upper right corner of the goal, and just two minutes later, Postiga emulated Ronaldo's actions and clinched his own brace as he headed home Coentrao's cross.
+The home crowd wanted more goals before the end of the match, and the team managed to find them.
+In the 80th minute, Miguel Veloso sent a free-kick into the upper right corner of the goal, and just two minutes later, Postiga emulated Ronaldo's actions and clinched his own brace as he headed home Coentrao's cross.